Mattlister/designandconquer/README.md

 ![](/assets/images/header.jpg)

-* Design and Conquer is a website for adeventure holiday enthusiasts.
+* Design and Conquer is a website for adventure holiday enthusiasts.
 Designed for anyone with a passion for travelling, I wanted it to be quick and easy to use.
 A click, choose and select site.
 Nothing to take the customers experience too far away from the adventure.
-  I wanted the layout and features of the site to be crisp and engaging. the image draws you in, the interactivity of the site showcases what you can do.
+  The layout and features of the site are crisp and engaging. the images draw you in and the interactivity of the site showcases what you can do.
 Simply get in touch and go from there.
 It's cool and engaging for the customer.